Bavin (wood)

-Bavin (wood) was a traditional unit of firewood, a large log, of importance in the Biological Old Regime that preceded fossil fuel.
+Bavin (wood) was a traditional unit of firewood, a large log.

 Description and use

 A bavin in the 16thC was a piece of wood standardised as three foot long and two feet round.

 In Hampshire in the early19thC, its cost was between 6 and 15 shillings per hundred bavins.

 Charles Vancouver in 1813 wrote of "Bavins for heating the oven and making a sudden but transient fire".

 Bavins were used especially by bakers.

 Literary associations

 Jane Austen in 1814 complained to her sister that “My Mother’s Wood is brought in-but by some mistake, no Bavins.
 She must therefore buy some”.